-On the short-term agreements, there was an unrealized loss of \$3,997,518 and \$14,860,159 at June 30, 2021 and December 31, 2020, respectively, which is included in other liabilities.
-On the long-term agreements, there was an unrealized loss of \$14,943,652 and \$28,385,801 at June 30, 2021 and December 31, 2020, respectively, which is included in other liabilities.
-The change in the fair market value of \$24,304,790 and \$7,118,813 was recognized in fuel on AMP's consolidated statements of revenues and expenses for the six months ended June 30, 2021 and 2020, respectively.
+The impact of counterparty netting as of March 31, 2022 and December 31, 2021 is immaterial.

+The change in the fair market value of \$38,338,483 and \$7,794,351 was recognized in fuel on AMP's consolidated statements of revenues and expenses for the three months ended March 31, 2022 and 2021, respectively.
 The change in fair value, which represents both unrealized gains and losses and realized gains and losses due to settlement, are offset as regulatory assets or liabilities.
 The losses from the natural gas contracts do not result from other-than-temporary declines in market value.